“I was feeling very alone and irritable.”

 The hardest part was before joining the Launch Pad.

-Then a hang up I had during the actual shift process was that I’d spent a lot of time in my life really knowing who I am, so identifying what I like and what I’m good at came relatively easy.
+Then, a hangup I had during the actual shift process was that I’d spent a lot of time in my life really working to understand who I am.
+So identifying what I like and what I’m good at came relatively easy.

 But the question of finding something I’d enjoy, could do well, and would get paid sustainably for was challenging to me.